 A hard rain’s gonna fall is one of my favourite songs.
 As always with Dylan there’s a message, but it’s up to the listener to figure out what it is.
-To me it has always been about the desolate feeling that comes with realising that the more you learn, the less you know.
+The song speaks to me of the desolation that follows the realization that the more you learn, the more the terrain of knowledge expands.
+As I dove deeper into the domain where intellectual property and software engineering collide, I encountered this same unsettling but exciting feeling.

-I thought about that the other day as I had the chance to really dig into the vast and complicated domain where intellectual property meets with software development.
-The aggregate expertise in the zroom was awe-inspiring and the curriculum rigorously walked us through all the relevant subfields: The ins- and outs of open hardware; the power and perils of building your products on top of FOSS-stacks; the dos and don’ts with design patenting, and so much more.
+This thought surfaced the other day as I had the chance to really dig into the vast and complicated domain where intellectual property meets with software development.
+The aggregate expertise in the Zoom room was awe-inspiring and the curriculum rigorously walked us through all the relevant subfields: The ins- and outs of open hardware; the power and perils of building your products on top of FOSS-stacks; the dos and don’ts with design patenting, and so much more.

 With a solid background in digital product development, I admit I went into this thinking I had a pretty good grasp of the fundamentals.
 I’ve crafted the finer points of SLA’s, GDPR-compliant SAAS and PAAS-EULA’s for both B2B and B2B2C’s.
 I know my way around PX4 and BSD.
 I’ve even had a brush with the legal implication of selling NFT’s.